SamsungInternet/OneUI-Web/README.md

 # OneUI WEB

-**One UI Web** is a framework inspired by the Samsung One UI Interfaces.
+**One UI Web** is a framework inspired by the Samsung One UI Interface.

 The goal is simplify the creation of mobile web apps with the **One UI’s** user experience, as well as to optimise your web apps for Samsung mobile.